o0pmitev/pizza-store/README.md

 ### Stage 1 - Pizza List

+Create a list of pizzas.
+So far no ContextAPI involved...

 - Create a component to display a pizza
   - Display Image, title, description and price
+  - The data should come from props please
+  - Add a "Buy" button

 - Create a PizzaList component
   - Define a list of products using useState